Price: $1,371 starting

 Weight: 4.65 pounds (starting), 5.53 pounds (maximum)

-After years of lying dormant, the Dell XPS 17 is back in a big way.
-Dell’s biggest new laptop is also actually small for its form factor — offering workstation-grade power in a chassis that's comparable to many 15-inch notebooks.
+The Dell XPS 17 is back in a big way — though it's actually quite svelte for its size, offering workstation-grade power in a chassis that's comparable to many 15-inch notebooks.
 And thanks to its massive 4-sided Infinity Edge display, the XPS 17 offers one of the largest and most immersive screens you can find on a laptop.

 The XPS 17 stands out from its smaller siblings with more powerful graphics options that are ideal for content creators and gamers.
 It also lasts impressively long on a charge for a 4K laptop, and offers booming speakers to boot.
-While it can get quite pricey once you start tricking it out, the XPS 17 is one of the best laptops to buy if you want beastly performance and a huge, gorgeous display within a true beauty of a design.
+While it can get quite pricey once you start tricking it out, the XPS 17 is one of the best Windows laptops and one of best laptops to buy period if you want beastly performance and a huge, gorgeous display housed in a beautiful chassis.

 Frustratingly, the XPS 17 is still using 10th Gen Intel processors — which means we're still waiting on Tiger Lake CPUs to make it to the biggest XPS laptop.
-Read on for our full Dell XPS 17 review.
+However, we're hopeful that Dell won't let 2021 end without updating the XPS 17 with 11th Gen Intel CPU options.

 Dell XPS 17: Price and availability